dubrie/public/books.md

 - [Top 5](#top-5)

 ### Active Books
+- The Infinite Game by Simon Sinek
-- The Civilized Engineer by Samuel C. Florman
+- The Diary of a Nobody by George Grossmith

 ### Up Next
 - The Human Element by Loran Nordgren